Topolino: Topolino libretto

 In 1960, Topolino became a weekly.
 In 1969, Guido Martina created Paperinik (Duck Avenger), the superheroic alter ego of Donald Duck.
 Inspired by the then-popular fictional character Diabolik as well as Fantômas, Paperinik was originally the diabolic avenger of Donald Duck, and he originally committed criminal acts, i.e., stealing Uncle Scrooge's money, in order to avenge Donald (Scrooge said to Donald "you aren't able to steal not even a nut from a squirrel").
 As this was not considered a good role model for Topolinos young readers, he soon became a superhero, especially reminiscent of Batman.

 Giorgio Pezzin was another skillful Italian writer.
 He wrote many sagas, i.e. I signori della galassia (The Lords of Galaxy, a sort of parody of Star Wars), C'era una volta in America (Once Upon a time in America, a far west saga that tells the story of the United States through the lives of Mickey's ancestors) and The Time machine saga.
 In the time machine saga Mickey Mouse and Goofy are sent back in time through a time machine by Professor Zapotec and Professor Marlin of Mouseton's museum in order to resolve the great mysteries of history (i.e. "Why did Napoleon always put his hand in his pocket?").

 Massimo De Vita was the son of Pier Lorenzo De Vita.
 He drew many stories.
-He wrote also some stories, such as the Ice Sword Saga starring Mickey and Goofy in a fantasy word threatened by the "Lord of the Mists".
+He wrote also some stories, such as the Ice Sword Saga starring Mickey and Goofy in a fantasy world threatened by the "Lord of the Mists".
 Another skillful artist was Giovan Battista Carpi, who drew masterpieces such as Paperino missione Bob Fingher (Donald Duck mission Moldfinger, a great parody of the James Bond film Goldfinger, known in Italian as Agente 007 - Missione Goldfinger, "Agent 007 - Mission Goldfinger") and Paperinik il diabolico vendicatore.
 He also wrote and drew some stories, such as the great parodies Guerra e pace (War and Peace) and Zio Paperone e il mistero dei Candelabri (parody of Les Misérables by Victor Hugo).